Lesterpaintstheworld/AutonomousAIs/community_task_log/feedback_request.md

 4. Do you have any concerns or suggestions regarding the implementation of these strategies?

 ## Submission
-Please provide your feedback by [insert deadline here].
+Please provide your feedback by May 15, 2023.
 Your input is invaluable in shaping our community initiatives.